Tory Hoff grew up in Salinas, California, and graduated with a B.A. in Psychology

 races each year, his favourite being the Big Sur Marathon near where he

-known for its homes with historical designations.
-They are delighted to
+known for its homes with historic designations though not theirs.
+They are

-friends.
-Linda basically lives in Port Hope, whereas weekdays he commutes
+friends even though Linda now primarily lives in Port Hope.
+On weekdays he commutes

-to the Toronto office and their home in the Beaches.
+to the Toronto office and uses their home in the Beaches area of Toronto, which they purchased in 2007.
 Little time to read

 books or publish academic research these days.